X

 |---|---|---|

-| 10 mg | 27% | Starting dose, e.g. in older patients or those at risk of interactions |
+| 10 mg | 27% | Starting dose, e.g. in older patients or with an interaction risk |

-| 20 mg | 32% | Standard dose when co-prescribed with amlodipine |
+| 20 mg | 32% | Standard dose with co-medication with amlodipine |

 | 40 mg | 37% | Standard dose without CYP3A4 interactions |

-| 80 mg | 42% | Only in patients stable on this dose for >1 year.
-Not recommended for new starts (MHRA/FDA 2011)! |
+| 80 mg | 42% | Only in patients who have been stable on it without problems for >1 year.
+New starts not recommended (FDA 2011)! |

 | Co-medication | Max. simvastatin dose | Reason |